 Step 4: Book your venue

 Create a list of your requirements before you start looking for a venue.
 These requirements can include anything from catering services to technological support and everything in between.
 You’ll need to consider the size venue you need, based on the number of attendees you’re expecting, where you want the venue to be located, what kind of atmosphere you’d like, the facilities available, such as accommodation and catering, and venue transport links.

 If you’re looking for a venue in the heart of London, connected to fantastic transport links and invested in history and tradition, look no further than The Brewery.
-With a designated specialist event design team, catering services with expert chefs, and fantastic facilities and technical options, you’ll find no better venue.
+With a designated specialist event design team, catering services with expert chefs, and fantastic facilities and technical options, you’ll find no better large conference venues in London.